scottgal/lucidforums/readme.md

 # Forum/Chat Hybrid Platform

+# A VIBE CODING EXPERIMENT...

+The main purpose of this is so I get to experiment with just how much I can do with vibe coding.
+It seemed appropriate that this would be a Local LLM based forum system to see how that technology can work.

+> [!WARNING]
+> This is not a production-ready project.
+It may become so, but it's a long way off.

 A modern forum/chat hybrid built with **ASP.NET Core** and **PostgreSQL**, designed for:
 - ⚡ Super‑efficient threaded discussions (leveraging Postgres `ltree` for hierarchy).
 - 💬 - hybrid social network / chat / forum experience.
 Allowing the interactivity of social networks with the depth of forums.It adapts to how the user wants to engage.